sloppylopez/angruntlar/README.md

 <a href="http://sloppylopez.com/">sloppylopez.com</a>

+the build failing for this reason:There seem to be a problem with npm and Travis

 ##FEATURES SO FAR:
 1) CI and CD with Travis, Code climate and Firebase, plus code climate it's integrated with github issues so you can create a github issue when quality of code decreased after a PR in 1 click